PolisPolitics/slate/source/includes/_authentication.md

 Parameter | Required? | Description
 --------- | -------- | -----------
 response_type | true |The type of response.
-Value must always be set to `'code'`. client_id | true | Client identifier of the application provided during registration. redirect_uri | false | The URI the customer is directed to after authorization. state | false | An opaque value used to maintain state between the request and callback.
+Value must always be set to `'code'`. client_id | true | Client ID of the application provided during registration. redirect_uri | false | The redirect uri to which your customer must be directed to after authorization. state | false | An opaque value used to maintain state between the request and callback.